peilin-chen/peilin-chen.github.io/_pages/about.md

 &emsp;

-## Peilin CHEN (陈培林)

-### Undergraduate student at Xidian University (XDU)
+## Short Bio

 &emsp;

-Peilin CHEN is now a fourth-year undergraduate student at Xidian University.
+Peilin CHEN is a fourth-year undergraduate student at the School of Microelectronics, Xidian University (XDU).
 His current research interests are Digital/Mixed-signal IC Design, AI Chips Based on Computing-In-Memory and Computer Architecture.